 Immunology and oncology: Vaccine adjuvants

-We have been working with the Malaghan Institute of Medical Research, University of Victoria, Wellington to develop synthetic vaccines that educate our immune systems to recognize and attack cancer cells.
+We have been working with the Malaghan Institute of Medical Research, Wellington to develop synthetic vaccines that educate our immune systems to recognize and attack cancer cells.
 As carbohydrate specialists, we are perfectly positioned to detect differences between the carbohydrates present on the cell surface of all normal and diseased tissue, and also to mimic the carbohydrate-based danger signals that trigger an immune response.

 “We are known internationally for carbohydrates, so we get presented with the trickiest complex issues all the time.
 To name a few recent challenges; despite often incomplete or misleading literature, we championed the synthesis of an oligosaccharide for an antibacterial vaccine that was robust enough for scale-up manufacture.
 We were also approached by a US company to synthesize a potent but unstable natural compound.
 Of the 20 companies who submitted compound designs, we were the only one able to design a route that worked and create a stable molecule.
 GlycoSyn subsequently produced 1.5kg of that compound in GMP manufacture.
 This is a great example of how biotechnology and pharmaceutical companies can tap into our research prowess and state-of-the art manufacturing facilities to solve complex problems involving multi-step, scale-up synthesis efficiently and profitably.”